Ramotion/folding-cell-android/README.md

 }
 ```
 ​
-5. Extra step - customizing settings of cell.
-For now there are two main parameters - animation time and back color.
-There are two ways to change them:
+5. Extra step - customizing cell settings.
+For now, there are three main parameters - animation time, back side color and additional flips count.
+If first two do not cause questions, the third requires an some explanation.
+It is count of flips to be executed after first(main) flip.
+Default value is `0`(auto choose).
+There are two ways to change cell settings:
-From xml layout with auto namespace `xmlns:folding-cell="http://schemas.android.com/apk/res-auto"`:
+From xml layout file with namespace `xmlns:folding-cell="http://schemas.android.com/apk/res-auto"`:
 ```
 folding-cell:animationDuration="1000"
 folding-cell:backSideColor="@color/bgBackSideColor"
+folding-cell:additionalFlipsCount="2"
 ```
 Or from code:
 ```
 // get our folding cell
 final FoldingCell fc = (FoldingCell) findViewById(R.id.folding_cell);
 // set custom parameters
-fc.initialize(100, Color.DKGRAY);
+fc.initialize(1000, Color.DKGRAY, 2);
 ```
 ​
 You can find this and other, more complex, examples in this repository